-We collected recent ASMR videos from active video creators to analyze ASMR videos on YouTube.
-The ASMR videos were crawled using the YouTube Data API with the search seed "ASMR."
-In the first step, we searched ASMR videos on Jun 11, 2020, and Oct 20, 2020, to collect a list of videos posted in the prior three months, respective to each search date.
+We collect recent ASMR videos from active video creators to analyze ASMR videos on YouTube.
+The ASMR videos are crawled using the YouTube Data API with the search seed "ASMR."
+In the first step, we search ASMR videos on Jun 11, 2020, and Oct 20, 2020, to collect a list of videos posted in the prior three months, respective to each search date.
 This step lets us identify active channels that were recently posting ASMR videos.
-Then the crawler collected all available videos belonging to those active channels to form a raw dataset.
-227,133 videos were returned from YouTube.
-For each video, we requested the YouTube API to return 300 top-level comments.
+Then the crawler collects all available videos belonging to those active channels to form a raw dataset.
+227,133 videos are returned from YouTube.
+For each video, we also collect up to 300 top-level comments returned from the API.
 Since comments belonging to a video are analyzed together, and popular videos may have numerous comments, collecting up to 300 per video ensures all videos have a similar amount of comments.
 Titles and tags are processed to filter out non-English videos.
 We exclude non-English videos due to difficulties in the data tagging and categorization.
 Videos without "ASMR" in the titles are removed since this work focuses on intentional ASMR videos with a clear ASMR theme and is designed for this experience (an ASMRtist may post non-ASMR videos).
 We exclude videos shorter than 5 minutes (N = 9676, 4.26%) due to many of them being previews of full videos and compilations of short video clips from multiple ASMR videos.
 We also only keep videos posted between Jan 1, 2020, and Jun 01, 2020, to ensure the videos reflect the latest creation styles and have enough time to receive comments.
 We remove videos with fewer than 50 comments (31.39% of videos) to ensure videos had enough comments for word analysis.
 After filtering, 85,734 videos are kept for data sampling.
 These videos come from 697 different channels.
 Then we randomly sample 200 videos for grounded theory analysis.
 We sample up to 10 videos per channel for the final data analysis.
 There are many channels with less than ten videos in our dataset - the eventual sampling results in 2830 videos for data annotation.
-The data collection overlaps with the emergence of COVID-19, but through a rough examination, we didn't notice a significant mention of COVID-19 in the videos.
-The IRB (Institutional Review Board) office at the authors' institute has reviewed the entire research process and exempted this research from ethics board review (see Appendix B for more information).
+The IRB office at the authors' institute has reviewed the entire research process.
+All videos are publicly available when gathered, and the researchers did not directly interact with any ASRMtists; therefore, the IRB office at the authors' institute exempted this research from ethics board review.